ShawkyEl-gendy/deploy-chatbot/README.md

 # deploy-chatbot
-- I create environment for this project, you can do that if you want "py -3.10 -m venv your_env", but first downloaded file "python-3.10.0-amd64.exe"
+- I create an environment for this project, you can do that if you want "py -3.10 -m venv your_env", but first download the file "python-3.10.0-amd64.exe"
 - activate ".\your_env\Scripts\Activate "
-- if do error, it because PowerShell sometimes blocks script execution.
+- If there is an error, it is because PowerShell sometimes blocks script execution.
-To allow it temporarily:"Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" then activate the env
+To allow it temporarily: "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" then activate the env
 - install the requirements files
-- to run:"streamlit run main.py"
+- to run: "streamlit run main.py"
+- feel free to use the app :) https://shawkyel-gendy-deploy-chatbot-main-ixaox0.streamlit.app/
+- Note there are some bugs in the app :(